antoinejeanrenaud/flexwinn/README.md

 corrected<-changomics(as.data.frame(met.df),graph=FALSE)
 ```

-There is a parameter "graph" which allow to plot the change points found in the data sequence and show how it is detrended.
-When set to TRUE it will produce a plot for the first metabolite of the data set to be corrected.
+There is a parameter “graph” which allow to plot the change points found
+in the data sequence and show how it is detrended.
+When set to TRUE it
+will produce a plot for the first metabolite of the data set to be
+corrected.

 ``` r
 library(changomics)